gobolinux/Documentation/content/Recipes/Writing-Recipes.md

 )
 ```

-If there are no variables of this kind in the Makefile, that is, if the Makefile
+If there are no variables of this kind in the `Makefile`, that is, if the
-has hard-coded locations in its installation rules, then unfortunately you'll
+`Makefile` has hard-coded locations in its installation rules, then
-have to patch the Makefile (and possibly the source code, look for references to
+unfortunately you'll have to patch the `Makefile` (and possibly the source code,
-paths like `/usr` using `grep`).
+look for references to paths like `/usr` using `grep`).

 Like with `configure` and `autogen`, if the makefile uses a different name from
 the standard (`Makefile`), you can pass it explicitly using the `makefile`